silverton-io/buz-docs/src/pages/connections/snowplow_analytics_to_indicative.md

 ---
+title: Snowplow Analytics to Indicative with Buz
+description: Buz is an open source project that makes it easy to collect, validate, and load Snowplow Analytics data to Indicative.
+keywords: [{{intput}}, Indicative, Buz]
 ---

-# Send Pixel data to Kinesis Firehose using Buz.
+# Send Snowplow Analytics data to Indicative using Buz.

 ![buzz](../../../static/img/buzz.png)

-## Buz makes it easy to collect and load your Pixel data to Kinesis Firehose.
+## Buz makes it easy to collect, validate, and load your Snowplow Analytics data to Indicative.

 ### What Buz Is: